More than ever, organizations of all sizes are finding themselves under increasing pressure to mitigate and manage cyber risk.

 Depending on the type of attack, the impact could lie in a number of areas.
-From operational and reputational damage to financial loss and even penalisation from a regulatory and compliance standpoint.
+From operational and reputational damage to financial loss and even penalization from a regulatory and compliance standpoint.

-As a result, it is essential that organisations invest not only time but money into cyber security and cyber risk management solutions so to give themselves the best chance possible to detect, respond and recover.
+As a result, it is essential that organizations invest not only time but money into cyber security and cyber risk management solutions so as to give themselves the best chance possible to detect, respond and recover.

 Some that you might not expect - such as the education sector - highlighted vulnerabilities when relying on third-party vendors (accountability can't be outsourced).
 Ransomware continues to dominate headlines, with an increase of approximately 400% from the first quarter of 2018 to the fourth quarter of 2021.

-Cyber security risk management involves the establishment of a cyber security policy and cyber-security program, cyber capabilities building and assurance process to protect an organisation from cyber risks.
-It encompasses various strategies like information security management, control activities etc., which need to be incorporated on a regular basis to mitigate cyber threats for the development of secure products, services and business processes altogether.
-Hence it is extremely crucial for organisations to adopt a proactive approach towards cyber security risk management through constant monitoring, prevention measures and threat anticipation techniques.
+Cyber security risk management involves the establishment of a cyber security policy and cyber-security program, cyber capabilities building, and assurance process to protect an organization from cyber risks.
+It encompasses various strategies like information security management, control activities, etc., which need to be incorporated on a regular basis to mitigate cyber threats for the development of secure products, services, and business processes altogether.
+Hence it is extremely crucial for organizations to adopt a proactive approach toward cyber security risk management through constant monitoring, prevention measures, and threat anticipation techniques.

-The cost of business disruption due to cyber attacks are ever-increasing with many organisations reporting losses reaching millions of dollars annually.
-Thus, if left unattended will lead to loss of significant revenue and market share.
-Hence, cyber security risk management needs to be thought through from a strategic perspective as it directly impacts an organisation's ability to function without threat.
+The cost of business disruption due to cyber-attacks is ever-increasing with many organizations reporting losses reaching millions of dollars annually.
+Thus, if left unattended will lead to a loss of significant revenue and market share.
+Hence, cyber security risk management needs to be thought through from a strategic perspective as it directly impacts an organization's ability to function without threat.

 Cyber security risk management also helps enhance reputation.
-By minimising cyber risks, businesses can showcase their data protection assurance, compliance with regulations and ability to maintain business continuity during (and after) a cyber security incident.
+By minimizing cyber risks, businesses can showcase their data protection assurance, compliance with regulations, and ability to maintain business continuity during (and after) a cyber security incident.

-Cyber risk has the potential to disrupt and ruin every aspect of an organisation.
+Cyber risk has the potential to disrupt and ruin every aspect of an organization.
 Every business must have a cyber risk management plan in place to be well-prepared.